Blog

 Advertising's Next Life

 The industry is unrecognisable.
-But the core skills - storytelling, audience empathy, creative problem-solving - are more valuable than ever.
+But the core skills are more valuable than ever.
 Just in new containers.

 Read